"

 • Overweight or obesity

-• Infectious disease exposure like human papillomavirus or hepatitis B or C
+• Infectious disease exposure, such as human papillomavirus (HPV) or hepatitis B or C

 • Nonmodifiable Risk Factors